GrumpyCockatiel/Raydreams.MiniServer/README.md

 # C# Mini Web Server

 Make your own little C# .NET Core web server.
-This is useful when you need to spawn an in-app server to listen to redirects on localhost.
+This is useful when you need to spawn an in-app server to listen for redirects to localhost.

 The primary use cases are:

-* intercepting redirects from an OAuth Callback
+* Intercepting redirects from an OAuth Callback
+* Serving up Help in the user's web browser inside the app
-* serving your own custom files like custom encrypted files
+* Serving your own custom files like custom encrypted files

 It only supports a single web site hosted in some local folder.

 You can subclass it to add custom route handlers for specific callback URLs as shown in this example.

-For now it only handles custom routes, HTML files, Javascript, CSS, JSON, and basic images.
+For now it only handles custom routes, HTML files, Javascript, CSS, JSON, XML, txt, csv and basic images.

 You can add in Markdown support (demo included) to serve Markdown as HTML using something like **Markdig**.